welcome to the

 Social work has the power to alleviate poverty and oppression among individuals, families and entire communities.
 We can help you make a difference in the world through our dedication to excellence in teaching, research and community service.
 At SFA, you can become a social worker at the generalist (Bachelor of Social Work) or advanced generalist (Master of Social Work) level.
 Once you graduate, rewarding career opportunities can be found in both state and private agencies.

 The School of Social Work is now accepting MSW program applications for Advanced and Nonadvanced Standing for Summer 2021.
-The deadline for applications is April 16, 2021.
+The deadline for applications has been extended to May 21, 2021.

 SFA and Lone Star College formed a partnership to offer courses at LSC-University Center at The Woodlands that lead to a Bachelor of Social Work and a Master of Social Work.
 SFA and Tyler Junior College formed a similar partnership designed to make social work education available to students in the Tyler area.